Over 50 Years Young

 At Larsen’s Ranch, you will find the Rhode Island Greening which is believed to be the oldest apple tree in El Dorado County.
 At Hilltop Ranch, the Bolsters have collected a number of antique varieties, making available some of the apples of your childhood.

 So much of the history of Apple Hill has been preserved.
 The community has gone to tremendous effort to protect their history and offer the public an opportunity to step back in time, if only for a day.
 Visitors will find their day filled with old-fashioned fun.
-Plan a picnic on the lush land that surrounds these exciting ranches.
+Plan a picnic on the lush land that surrounds these exciting farms.
 Their doors are opened and the growers have gone the extra mile to ensure your family a day that they will remember.